- Create date and time values.

 toYYYYMMDDhhmmss

-number containing the year, month, day, hour, minute and second components.
+Converts a date or date with time to aUInt64 number containing the year, month, day, hour, minute and second components.

 Syntax

-, optional): Timezone for the returned value.
+date(Date,DateTime, orDateTime64): Date or date with time.timezone(String, optional): Timezone for the returned value.

 - A

-number in the formatYYYYMMDDhhmmss
+UInt64number in the formatYYYYMMDDhhmmss.

 This function is useful for generating compact datetime representations for sorting or unique identifiers.
 It’s particularly handy when you need to order your taco delivery timestamps!